metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 ## Texans @ Bears

 Khalil Herbert is a beast.
 I need to assess whether he's consistently successful rushing the ball, but his explosiveness can't be denied.

+***

+## Bills @ Dolphins

+Tua with the deep pass on 3rd and 22 to set up a touchdown.
+Impressive.
+I'm seeing evolution here.
+Last year, I couldn't see Tua making these passes consistently.
+But carrying over from last game, it seems Tagavailoa's not afraid to chance these passes when the opportunity presents itself.